bootdotdev/blog/content/cryptography/very-basic-intro-to-hash-functions-sha-256-md-5-etc.md

 ![completed rubix cube ](/img/800/1_-PWqlRo2P97cfzZAbdVMlA-300x169.jpeg)

 I start with the cube unscrambled.
 If I start twisting randomly, by the end I will end up with something that does not resemble anything close to what I started with.
 Also, if I were to start over and do the exact same series of moves, I would be able to repeatedly get the exact same outcome.
-Even though the outcome may _appear_ random, it isn’t at all.
+Even though the outcome may _appear_ random, it isn't at all.
 That is what **deterministic** means.

 Determinism is important for securely storing a password.
-For instance, let’s pretend my password is "iLoveBitcoin"
+For instance, let's pretend my password is "iLoveBitcoin"

 I can use a hash function to scramble it:

 > iLoveBitcoin → "2f5sfsdfs5s1fsfsdf98ss4f84sfs6d5fs2d1fdf15"

-Now, if anyone were to see the scrambled version, they wouldn’t know my original password!
-This is important because it means that as a website developer, I only need to store the hash (scrambled data) of my user’s password to be able to verify them.
+Now, if anyone were to see the scrambled version, they wouldn't know my original password!
+This is important because it means that as a website developer, I only need to store the hash (scrambled data) of my user's password to be able to verify them.
 When the user signs up, I hash the password and store it in my database.
 When the user logs in, I just hash what they typed in and compare the two hashes.
 Because a given input always produces the same hash, this works every time.

 If a website stores passwords in plain-text (not hashed) it is a huge breach of security.
-If someone were to hack that site’s database and find all the emails stored with plain-text passwords, they could then use those combinations and try them on other websites.
+If someone were to hack that site's database and find all the emails stored with plain-text passwords, they could then use those combinations and try them on other websites.

 ## No Matter the Input, the Output is the Same Size